Julien-R44/hot-hook/README.md

 ### Boundary

 "HMR boundaries" are an important concept in Hot Hook.
-The so-called "boundary modules" are modules that are marked as being hot reloadable using the `import.meta.hot?.boundary` attribute during their importation :
+The so-called "boundary modules" are modules that are marked as being hot reloadable using the `import.meta.hot?.boundary` attribute during their importation (or using the `boundaries` configuration in your `package.json`) :

 ```ts
 await import('./users_controller.js', import.meta.hot?.boundary)